28TH VETERANS CRUISE

 In more recent years, the Veterans Cruise has been expanded further to include Veterans of more recent conflicts such as Falklands and the Gulf and service related organisations such as War Widows.
 The Veterans Cruise remains one of the most important ADLS events and garners considerable support from ADLS members and associated organisations and Thames based boat clubs.

-The 26TH Annual Veterans Cruise will take place over the weekend 11 – 12th September.
-On the Saturday 11th September, we will be welcoming some of the very last Veterans from Operation Dynamo, Normandy Veterans, Chelsea Pensioners, Far East Prisoners of War, ladies who served in the WRENS during WWII and Coastal Forces Veterans.
-Leaving from Penton Hook heading upstream at mid-day and returning around 5pm, the route has many good locations to view the boats and their veteran guests such as alongside Penton Hook and Bell Wier Locks.
-The Magna Carter playing fields will also provide a wonderful vantage point.
+The 28TH Annual Veterans Cruise will take place over the weekend 1st - 3rd September.
+On the Saturday 2nd September, we will be welcoming some of the very last Veterans from Operation Dynamo, Normandy Veterans, Chelsea Pensioners, Far East Prisoners of War, ladies who served in the WRENS during WWII and Coastal Forces Veterans.
+Leaving from Penton Hook heading upstream at mid-day and returning around 5pm, the route has many good locations to view the boats and their veteran guests such as alongside Penton Hook and Bell Wier Locks, the fleet will depart PHYC at 12:00 and cruise downstream turning before Chertsey lock back up towards Penton Hook lock with the first boats entering around 12:30.
+The flotilla will make its way through Staines and turn before Bell Wier and then make there way back to Penton Hook Marina.
+Laleham Pleasure Grounds, Staines Riverside and Penton Hook Lock will provide a wonderful vantage point to view the fleet.